 You must maintain a cumulative GPA of 2.0 throughout the program.

 If you defer clinical or practica or have been deemed unsuccessful you must complete a medical-trauma evaluation scenario and written exam prior to returning to the program.
-Depending on the results of the assessment further remediation may be required prior to commencing practica.
+Depending on the results of the assessment further remediation may be required prior to commencing practicum.

 You may only be absent from the program for one calendar year.
 A longer absence will require reapplication and readmission to the entire program.